-instrument and motion detection equipment are essential [95, 98-100].
+With the rapid development of modern society, human health may be affected by the fast-paced life, and their joint (limbs) may also be injured by some accidents.
+For the joint (limb) impaired, rehabilitation accessory instrument and motion detection equipment are essential [92, 96-98].
 However, these appliances are currently bulky and costly.
-In addition, the main strategy for powering motion sensors is to use batteries or power supplies, which have many disadvantages, such as limited lifetime, rigid structure, and environmental pollution [101-105].
+In addition, the main strategy for powering motion sensors is to use batteries or power supplies, which have many disadvantages, such as limited lifetime, rigid structure, and environmental pollution [99-103].
 Therefore, it is of great significance to explore new technologies of energy acquisition in human or environment, to realize self-power supply and to reduce the burden for the people with disabilities.

-Towards this goal, Wang et al have reported a self-powered angle sensor (SPAS) which is based on two rotary contact-sliding mode TENG devices, with benefits of lightweight, thin thickness and low cost [59].
+Towards this goal, Wang et al. have reported a self-powered angle sensor (SPAS) which is based on two rotary contact-sliding mode TENG devices, with benefits of lightweight, thin thickness and low cost [104].
 The SPAS consists of two coaxial parts, one is the rotator which mainly includes two groups of radially-arrayed freestanding electrodes made up of copper with different central angle, the other is the stator which consists of the electrification layer made of a Kapton film and two groups of interdigital electrodes made of copper.
-The SPAS could record angle data of the joints flexion/extension, and then transmit to the microprogrammed control unit, eventually, the vital motion parameters and status of joints could display real-time on the application (APP), as illustrated in figure 7(a).
+The SPAS could record angle data of the joints flexion/extension, and then transmit to the microprogrammed control unit (MCU), eventually, the vital motion parameters and status of joints could display real-time on the application (APP), as illustrated in figure 7(a).
 Figure 7(b) shows The SPAS paves a new approach for application for personalized orthopedic recuperation.

 Accurate monitoring of human gait is essential for health assessment and early diagnosis, especially for the medical care of the elderly and injured.
 Abnormal gait may be an important predictor of disease risk.
-Towards this goal, Lin et al designed a smart insole for real-time gait monitoring with the novel air-pressure-driven structure based on a TENG, of which the structure is shown in figures 7(c) and (d) [62].
+Towards this goal, Lin et al. designed a smart insole for real-time gait monitoring with the novel air-pressure-driven structure based on a TENG, of which the structure is shown in figure 7(c, d) [105].
 This sensor consists of an elastic air chamber and a TENG which utilize the air pressure within the sealed device to achieve the contact and separation events between the two triboelectric layers.
 This sensor could monitor and analyses the injury condition and rehabilitation of the patient and also be used as an emergency fall detection alert system for the elder, patients and the people with disabilities.

-Lin $et\ al$ have proposed a seesaw structured TENG (SS-TENG) for monitoring the movement of passing objects and human foot [106].
+Lin et al. have proposed a seesaw structured triboelectric nanogenerator (SS-TENG) for monitoring the movement of passing objects and human foot [106].
 This device based on contact-separation working mode is composed of a top triboelectric unit and two seesaw-structured linkages that link with a bottom triboelectric unit by flexible connectors, as shown in figure 7(e).
 When the top triboelectric unit is driven downward by the external force, a seesaw-like linkage will be triggered to lift the bottom triboelectric unit and drive it to move upward, which means that both friction surfaces participate in the relative motion and improve the moving speed, as illustrated in figure 7(f).
 Figure 7(g) shows the device could be installed in common shoes for bio mechanical energy collection and different states of human motion sensing due to the asymmetrical structure.
 Such devices would be of great help to persons with physical disabilities.